albirrkarim/mozilla-hubs-installation-detailed/README.md

 # Attention !

-There is major step Cloning and Preparation -> Setting up HTTPS (SSL) -> Running
+There is major step Cloning and Preparation -> Setting up HOST -> Setting up HTTPS (SSL) -> Running

 # 1. Cloning and preparation